-Last week my favourite writing tool got updated.
+Last week my favourite writing tool, the Hemingway app got updated.

 If you’ve not heard of it, Hemingway is a text editor that allows you to write without distraction.